MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 ### Zone-redundant deployments with backup across regions

-You can extend a zone-redundant deployment by performing regular backups of your data to a secondary region.
+You can extend a zone-redundant deployment by performing regular backups of your infrastructure and data to a secondary region.
 This approach gives you the benefits of a zone-redundant approach, with an added layer of protection to mitigate the extremely unlikely event of a full region outage.

 :::image type="content" border="false" source="../_images/regions-availability-zones/zone-redundant-backup-across-regions.png" alt-text="Diagram showing the solution deployed into multiple availability zones by using a zone-redundant deployment approach, with backups going to another region.":::